-- Consulted and engaged with key stakeholders during the development of the Service Plan and Risk Register? - Addressed any new legislative duties? - Evaluated the implications of the plan and potential risks? - Set realistic expectations for projects / activities? - Reviewed risk data on a quarterly basis to inform the Service's own improvement? - Communicated key messages to staff (good and bad)? - Provided ongoing input to the council's Needs Assessment and use its intelligence to shape service planning, risk management and delivery?
+- Consulted and engaged with key stakeholders during the development of the Service Plan and Risk Register? - Addressed any new legislative duties? - Evaluated the implications of the plan and potential risks? - Set realistic expectations for projects / activities? - Reviewed risk data on a quarterly basis to inform the Service's own improvement? - Communicated key messages to staff, good and bad? - Provided ongoing input to the council's Needs Assessment and use its intelligence to shape service planning, risk management and delivery?

-I am a Performance Officer within a service
+Performance Officers within a service